Skip to content

 • 9 advocacy

-• 3 ethics
+• 3 ethics (online session preceding the weekend)

 • 4 general (includes 2 hours gained at the Case Analysis session)

-Each training group has six New Practitioners (NPs) and is taught by a real judge and two experienced advocacy trainers.
-Using the Hampel Method, we aim to provide specific training for barristers from all areas of practice using a variety of realistic exercises; most written by members of the Inn.
+The courses concentrate on preparation, written advocacy, use of skeleton arguments in oral submissions, witness handling and responding to judicial interventions.
+Using the Hampel Method, we aim to provide specific training for barristers from all areas of practice using a variety of realistic exercises; most written by Members of the Inn.

-Both courses concentrate on preparation, use of skeleton arguments in oral submissions, witness handling and responding to judicial interventions.
-The April weekend incorporates the examination in chief and cross-examination of expert witness played by real trainee psychiatrists, recognising the need for practitioners to be confident in handling expert witnesses in court.
+The Hilary term course incorporates the examination in chief and cross-examination of expert witness played by real trainee psychiatrists, recognising the need for practitioners to be confident in handling expert witnesses in court.

 The following booking terms apply for all New Practitioner Weekends: